sastels/python_talk/README.md

 # Purpose

-This repo containes the final code for a live coding talk "CI and CD: So Easy You Can Do It Live!"
+This repo contains the final code for a live coding talk "CI and CD: So Easy You Can Do It Live!"

 During the talk we will: